Sample Preparation Do's and Don'ts

 Sample Prep Mistakes That Sink Your NIR Results — And How to Avoid Them

-Getting sample prep right isn't just a box to check — it's the bedrock of reliable NIR analysis.
-Nail this step, and you'll get clean, consistent spectra that build strong calibrations and trustworthy predictions.
+Getting sample prep right isn't just a box to check — it's the foundation of reliable NIR analysis.
+Nail this step, and you'll get clean, consistent spectra that support strong calibrations and trustworthy predictions.
 Skip it, and you're chasing ghosts: high variability, failed models, and wasted time.

 Why Sample Prep Makes or Breaks Your NIR Data

-Beyond bad data, poor prep wrecks your calibration models.
-Inconsistent sample presentation leads to model drift and unreliable predictions, forcing constant recalibrations and frustrating downtime.
-The ripple effect hits your budget and productivity hard with redundant tests and project delays.
+Poor preparation also damages your calibration models.
+Inconsistent sample presentation causes model drift and unreliable predictions.
+That forces constant recalibration, redundant testing, and lost productivity.
+The ripple effect hits your budget hard.

 The Real Cost of Bad Sample Prep